 Our unique analysis of the bills Armstrong sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1990.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Armstrong is shown as a purple triangle. (analysis methodology)

 Some of Armstrong’s most recently sponsored bills include...